Local data in Angular Grid component

 Data binding with SignalR

-The syncfusion Grid provides support for real-time data binding using SignalR, allowing you to update the grid automatically as data changes on the server-side.
-This feature is particularly useful for applications requiring live updates and synchronization across multiple clients.
+The Syncfusion Angular Grid component supports real-time data binding using SignalR, enabling automatic grid updates as data changes on the server.
+This capability proves essential for applications requiring live updates and multi-client synchronization.

-To achieve real-time data binding with SignalR in your Syncfusion Angular Grid, follow the steps below:
+To implement real-time data binding with SignalR in the Syncfusion Angular Grid, follow these steps:

-Step 1: Install the necessary SignalR package for your client application using npm:
+Step 1: Install the necessary SignalR package for the client application using npm:

-Step 2: Create a SignalR hub on the server-side to manage communication between clients and the server.
-You can create a ChatHub.cs file under the Hubs folder.
-Add the following code to define methods for sending data updates to clients:
+Step 2: Create a SignalR hub on the server to manage client-server communication.
+Create a ChatHub.cs file under the Hubs folder with the following code to define methods for sending data updates to clients:

 using Microsoft.AspNetCore.SignalR;